 They also prepare patients for dental care and procedures by documenting their medical history, blood pressure or pulse.
 Additionally, dental assistants explain dental hygiene to patients and play a critical role in making patients feel at ease before a procedure.

-Find Your Path as a Dental Assistant
+Find Your Path as a Dental Assitant

 SJVC is committed to hands-on training in the skills you need as a dental assistant.
 Learn more about our program and exciting opportunities.

 Skills for Dental Assistants

 Dental assistants need a combination of technical and soft skills.
 Many of the technical skills can be learned through classroom knowledge and developed through hands-on training.
 Dental assistants typically need technical skills related to: